area17/time/README.md

 Just cloned the GIT repo and want to get set up?
 Run this - does all of the above.

-    $ grunt dist

-For release: concats and minifys CSS/JS and includes last commit info and places the output into the /dist/ folder.
-These files ARE committed to the GIT repo.

 ### When starting development: